 - User sentiment: Trustpilot score + review volume (scores change over time)

-- Features: Official feature pages, including Photoroom Video Generator
+- Features: Official feature pages, including Product Catalog and Shopify publishing, Virtual Model, Video Generator, and Photoroom API docs

 TL;DR: Use Photoroom for fast background removal, simple products, and marketplace listings.
 Use Ripli for production-grade, brand-safe content across photos, campaign images, and UGC-style video — with quality safeguards and human backup when AI misses.